pydata/xarray/doc/io.rst

 It is possible to append or overwrite netCDF variables using the ``mode='a'`` argument.
-When using this option, all variables in the dataset will be written to the netCDF file, regardless if they exist in the original dataset.
+When using this option, all variables in the dataset will be written to the original netCDF file, regardless if they exist in the original dataset.

 .. _io.encoding: